-He also noted that Japan's corporate law may be incomplete or only partial in terms of group management and that due to the fact that current corporate law regulation has not yet been established it is a great difficulty to govern a corporate group in practice, as is generally the case for other countries48.
+He also noted that Japan's corporate law may be incomplete or only partial in terms of group management and that due to the fact that current corporate law regulation has not yet been established it is a great difficulty to govern a corporate group in practice, as is generally the case for other countries57.
 Briefly corporate groups are out of control.
-Jose Antunes, a professor of Portuguese law, explained that one of the reasons why corporate law is so controversial as regulating a corporation as an autonomous and independent entity and, at the same time, to consider its status as a controlled and dependent one, seems, at first sight, a contradictory regulatory task, impossible to achieve in a single area of law 49.